galexandrade/react-hooks-concept/README.md

 ### `useReducer`

-`useReducer` is a new feature to dispatch actions and get access to its state inside a functional component It takes three parameters:
+`useReducer` is a new feature to dispatch actions and get access to its state inside a functional component.
+It takes three parameters:
 * [0] - The reducer
 * [1] - The initial state